Skip to main content

 • Simulate likely attack paths for your environment

-• Calculate probabilities more accurately based on global insights
+• Calculate probabilities more accurately from global insight

-Unlike a purely organizational graph, the Common Graph ensures exposure is calculated for all findings — including those not currently on an active attack route — giving you complete visibility across your vulnerability landscape.
+Unlike a purely organizational graph, the Common Graph means exposure is calculated for all findings — including those not currently on an active attack route — giving complete visibility across your vulnerability landscape.

 How maturity affects exposure